Hack Reactor

-Hack Reactor is a software engineering coding bootcamp education program founded in San Francisco by Anthony Phillips, Shawn Drost, Marcus Phillips, and Douglas Calhoun in 2012.
-Their coding bootcamp is currently offered in 12-week Full-Time and 9-month Part-Time formats, in-person in San Francisco, Los Angeles, New York City and Austin, as well as remotely, live online.
+Hack Reactor is a software engineering coding bootcamp education program founded in San Francisco in 2012.
+The program is remote-only and offered in 12-week beginner full-time and 19-week intermediate full-time formats.

-Cofounder Drost has described the program as, "optimized for people who want to be software engineers as their main, day-to-day work.
+The program has been described as, "optimized for people who want to be software engineers as their main, day-to-day work.
 Their life's work."
 The curriculum focuses on JavaScript and associated technologies including the Relational/NoSQL databases, Node.js, Express.js, jQuery, React, Redux.

 In 2015 Hack Reactor acquired Austin-based MakerSquare as "their first deal in a plan to develop a network of coding bootcamps" in an effort to "make a large dent in transforming the old education system into one that focuses on student outcomes."
 The following month, a pair of Hack Reactor alumni partnered with the company to open Telegraph Academy "to teach software engineering to under-represented minorities" and create a "growing community of diverse software engineers."

 In November 2016, Hack Reactor rebranded all of its schools to share the Hack Reactor name.

+In 2018, Hack Reactor was acquired by Galvanize.

+In January 2020, Galvanize was acquired by K12, Inc., a for-profit education company, for $165 million.
+In November 2020, K12 was rebranded as Stride, Inc.

+In 2021, Hack Reactor ceased offering in-person programs and became remote-only.

+On October 20, 2023, Hack Reactor ceased all part-time programs effective immediately.

 Admissions process

 Hack Reactor's admissions standard has been described as "highly selective, only accepting ten to fifteen percent of applicants for each cohort."
 Though many applicants who do not pass the first admission interview are encouraged to try again when they feel they are better prepared.

-As of 2017, Hack Reactor has two admissions paths.
-Students can either self-study and pass a technical interview or join their Structured Study Program, a live class which includes preparation, readiness assessment and admittance.

 The technical interview tests both technical skills (JavaScript basics such as objects, arrays, functions and the ability to solve basic coding problems using JavaScript) and soft skills, such as the student’s willingness and ability to learn.

 Hack Reactor has created financial partnerships with SkillsFund and Climb Credit and to assist students with paying tuition.
-As of 2016, WeFinance and Reactor Core (Hack Reactor's parent company) have launched a platform that allows anyone to lend to incoming students.